Monday, September 28, 2020

 Clement Virgo was the director, co-writer and producer and thus worked very closely with Lawrence.
 Born in Jamaica and educated in Toronto, Clement had a long history with films as a writer, director and producer.
 Reflecting a personal interest one of his award winning films was "Poor Man's Game" (2007).
 He directed two episodes of "The Wire" (2002).

 Aunjanue Ellis was chosen to play the lead, Aminata Diallo who played virtually in every scene.
-Some of her other films included "Men of Honor" (2000 with Cuba Gooding Jr.) "The Help" (2011) and "Designated Survivor" (6 episodes 2018-19).
+Some of her films included "Men of Honor" (2000 with Cuba Gooding Jr.) "The Help" (2011) and "Designated Survivor" (6 episodes 2018-19).

 Lyriq Bent played Chekura Tiano, the lover of Aminata.
 They had met while he was assisting slavers marching some captured to a port.
 Meeting at several intervals personifying how slave owners kept lovers separate from one another.
 Born in Jamaica and educated in Toronto he achieved much of his success on American tv. series.